oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 approach in JWS and particularly useful when the content, like JSON, can have differences but be semantically equivalent.
 Some further discussion of the considerations around this design decision follows.

-When receiving an SD-JWT with associated Disclosures, a Verifier must be able to re-compute digests of the disclosed claim values and, given the same input values, obtain the same digest values as signed by the Issuer.
+When receiving an SD-JWT, a Verifier must be able to re-compute digests of the disclosed claim values and, given the same input values, obtain the same digest values as signed by the Issuer.